zubair1811/Operating-System-Course/SSH-Setup.md

+# Operating Systems Course Repository

+📌 Overview
+- This repository contains  coursework, experiments, notes, and projects related to the Operating Systems (OS) course.
+- The goal of this repository is to document the  learning process and provide practical implementations of core OS concepts.
+- Topics covered include process management, memory management, file systems, system calls, and various OS tools.

+## Practicle-1
-# Install the SSH client and server in Linux OS
+### Install the SSH client and server in Linux OS

 ## Ubuntu OS
 Download ISO File: https://ubuntu.com/download